Ladejarl-Fairhair succession wars

 The Ladejarl-Fairhair succession wars was a long series of battles between the Fairhair dynasty and the Earls of Lade.
 The conflict started when Harald Greycloak was lured into Denmark by Haakon Sigurdsson, where he was killed in battle at Limfjord in Denmark ca. 970.
 The conflict would come to an end because of Haakon Ericsson's Death at sea around Pentland Firth in 1029-1030, because of King Cnut who called Haakon back to Norway because of Olav Haraldssons attempt to regain the Norwegian throne back from Cnut.

 Background

-After Harald Greycloak ascended the throne with his brothers ca. 960-961 after the Battle of Fitjar where Haakon the Good would die from his wounds after the battle.Harald would rule harshly in the kingdom, and he would go on and set a house on fire that had Sigurd Haakonson a Earl of Lade and a advisor to the earlier king Haakon, and with his warriors, they would be burned to death at Aglo, modern-day Skatval.
+After Harald Greycloak ascended the throne with his brothers ca. 960-961 after the Battle of Fitjar where Haakon the Good would die from his wounds after the battle.
+Harald would rule harshly in the kingdom, and he would go on and set a house on fire that had Sigurd Haakonson a Earl of Lade and an advisor to the earlier king Haakon, and with his warriors, they would be burned to death at Aglo, modern-day Skatval.

 In 970 he was killed by Haakon Sigurdsson, the son of Sigurd Haakonson who would avenge his father's death with the help of his ally Harold Bluetooth King of Denmark.
 This would result in Harold Bluetooth gaining the Kingdom of Norway, but Haakon would be an independent de facto ruler of Trønderlag and Western Norway.